Polish–Soviet War: Soviet victories

 Along the line of old German trenches and fortifications from World War I, only Lida was defended for two days.
 Bzhishkyan's units together with Lithuanian forces captured Vilnius on 14 July.
-To the south, in eastern Galicia, Budyonny's cavalry approached Brody, Lviv and Zamość.
-It had become clear to the Poles that the Soviet objectives were not limited to countering the effects of the Kiev Expedition but that Poland's independent existence was at stake.
+To the south, in eastern Galicia, Budyonny's cavalry approached Brody, Lwów and Zamość.
+It had become clear to the Poles that the Soviet objectives were not limited to countering the effects of the Kiev offensive but that Poland's independent existence was at stake.

 The Soviet armies moved toward the west at a remarkable speed.
 Carrying out a bold maneuver, Bzhishkyan took Grodno on 19 July; the strategically important and easy to defend Osowiec Fortress was captured by Bzhishkyan's 3rd Cavalry Corps on 27 July.
 Białystok fell on 28 July and Brest on 29 July.
 A Polish counteroffensive Piłsudski aimed for was thwarted by the unexpected fall of Brest.
 The Polish high command attempted to defend the Bug River line, reached by the Russians on 30 July, but the quick loss of the Brest Fortress forced a cancellation of Piłsudski's plans.
+On the same day Polish forces delayed the Soviet offensive in the Battle of Żabinka.
 After crossing the Narew River on 2 August, the Western Front was only about 100 km (62 mi) from Warsaw.

 By that time, however, Polish resistance intensified.
 The shortened front facilitated greater concentrations of Polish troops involved in defensive operations; they were being constantly reinforced due to the closeness of Polish population centers and the influx of volunteers.
 Polish supply lines had become short, while the opposite was true regarding the enemy logistics.
-As General Sosnkowski was able to generate and energize 170,000 new Polish soldiers within a few weeks, Tukhachevsky noted that instead of quickly concluding their mission as expected, his forced encountered determined resistance.
+As General Sosnkowski was able to generate and energize 170,000 new Polish soldiers within a few weeks, Tukhachevsky noted that instead of quickly concluding their mission as expected, his force encountered determined resistance.

 The Southwestern Front pushed the Polish forces out of most of Ukraine.
-Stalin thwarted Sergey Kamenev's orders and directed the formations under Budyonny's command to close on Zamość and Lviv, the largest city in eastern Galicia and garrison of the Polish 6th Army.
-The protracted Battle of Lviv began in July 1920.
+Stalin thwarted Sergey Kamenev's orders and directed the formations under Budyonny's command to close on Zamość and Lwów, the largest city in eastern Galicia and garrison of the Polish 6th Army.
+The protracted Battle of Lwów began in July 1920.
 Stalin's action was detrimental to the situation of the forces of Tukhachevsky in the north, since Tukhachevsky needed relief from Budyonny near Warsaw, where in August decisive battles were fought.
 Instead of performing a concentric attack on Warsaw, the two Soviet fronts were getting further apart.
 Piłsudski used the resulting void to launch his counteroffensive on 16 August, during the Battle of Warsaw.

-Fighting the Battle of Brody and Berestechko (29 July–3 August), the Polish forces attempted to stop Budyonny's advance on Lviv, but the effort was terminated by Piłsudski, who mustered two divisions to take part in the approaching struggle for the Polish capital.
+Fighting the Battle of Brody and Berestechko (29 July–3 August), the Polish forces attempted to stop Budyonny's advance on Lwów, but the effort was terminated by Piłsudski, who mustered two divisions to take part in the approaching struggle for the Polish capital.

 On 1 August 1920, Polish and Soviet delegations met at Baranavichy and exchanged notes, but their armistice talks produced no results.